AndyJWil/bayescii/README.md

 --------------------

 gaia_edr3_gcor.py
 Corrects the Gaia EDR3 G-band fluxes and magnitudes.
-Adapated copy of the Python code from the Gaia EDR3 website.
+Adapted copy of the Python code from the Gaia EDR3 website.

 gaia_edr3_parcor.py
 Updates the Gaia EDR3 parallaxes for the biases found by Lindegren et al (2021).
-Adapated copy of the Python code from the Gaia EDR3 website.
+Adapted copy of the Python code from the Gaia EDR3 website.

 dP_dr_fast.py
 Script called automatically in the calculation of Gaia G variability.